peterhinch/micropython-font-to-py/FONT_TO_PY.md

 # Appendix 3: font_test.py

 This enables a Python font file to be described and rendered at the command prompt.
 It provides a useful way of checking unknown font files.
+Compatibility with files created by old versions of `font_to_py` is not guaranteed.

 It runs under Python 3.2 or above.
-If you created a font `myfont.py` the following will render the supplied string (assuming that `font_test.py` has executable privilege):
+Given a font `myfont.py` the following will render the supplied string (assuming that `font_test.py` has executable privilege):

 ```bash
 ./font_test myfont Hello